How to Make a Holiday Chandelier

 Now, our decorating efforts have typically focused on our kitchen and den, but this year we brought greater cheer into the dining room by creating a Holiday chandelier.
 And I would say, from a bang-for-your-buck perspective it was well worth the effort.
-As you will see, it’s super-easy and because all the plant material came from our yard, it didn’t cost us a dime.
+As you will see, it’s super-easy and because all the plant material came from our yard, it didn’t break the bank.

 Materials to Make a Holiday Chandelier